 How long until you can see results:

 It took months for deep pockets to form, and it will take months for them to reverse.
-Replacing tooth-supporting cells that have died and are no longer there takes longer and is harder to overcome than restoring the health of living cells that are inflamed.
+Replacing tooth-supporting cells that have died and are no longer there takes longer than restoring the health of currently-existing cells that are merely inflamed.
 But even so, from one dental cleaning to the next (typically 6 months apart), you should see a reduction in depths in several sites.
 Continuing your home care practices should bring continued improvements in your pocket measurements.

 Thank goodness for Good Gums!!